PorteroGCooper/zoop-helios/README.txt

 * A working php above version 4.3.0
 * The following PEAR packages:

-	Date
+	Starting with ZooP 1.2 the necessary pear packages can be found from at http://zoopframework.com ZooP 1.2 and later can read from zoop_dir/libs as well as the system wide pear repository.

+	DATE
 	XML_TREE
-	PEAR-DB 		(only if using a database)
+	CACHE_LITE		(only if using forms and / or cache) PEAR-DB 		(only if using a database)
 	Mail 			(only if using mail framework)
 	Mail_Mime 		(only if using mail framework)
 	VFS_SQL 		(only if using storage framework)
 	VFS 			(only if using userfiles framework)
-	XML_Serializer 	(only if using XML capabilities of forms)
+	XML_Serializer 	(only if using forms)

 				 -----------------
 				| HOW TO USE ZOOP |